Is fasting good for you?

 Sometimes fasting will kick off your hunger and cravings hard, you’ll hit toddler mode, and when that happens … yeesh.
 It gets a lot tougher to make good food choices.

-To get the most from IF, you need to make good food choices more often than not, and fierce hunger and cravings can get in the way.
+To get the most from intermittent fasting, you need to make good food choices more often than not, and fierce hunger and cravings can get in the way.
 You can beat it, though!
 It just takes practice.

 Nutrient deficiencies (and constipation) can occur